Click below to learn more about this year's candidates. Then click on the photos or links for more information.

 On February 7, 2007, Thomas P. DiNapoli was sworn in as the 54th Comptroller of the State of New York.
 Since taking office, Tom has fought to protect taxpayers -- aggressively identifying government waste, holding public and private institutions accountable, and working to restore the public’s trust in the Comptroller’s office.

 Born in New York City, Greg Fischer (on the ballot as Gregory-John Fischer) relocated to Calverton after the events of 9/11/2001.
 Greg was a 9/11 volunteer responder (who is on the 9/11 health registry).
-Greg is a single father of four children: Adam (30), Andrew (28), Clark (12) and Anna (9).
+Greg is a single father of four children: Adam (32), Andrew (30), Clark (14) and Anna (11).
 Clark and Anna were actually born in their home in Calverton; they are now students in Riverhead.
-Greg is an anti common core advocate.
-[Be sure to ask Greg for a FREE bumper sticker to show your support for ending common core.]
+Greg is an education advocate who supports teachers in their curriculum enhancements.
+He also will work to empower more student specific education --- including for English language learners and publicly funded trade education --- so schools can have access to teaching tools which are as modern and fitting as new technology allows, to prepare students for new age employment opportunities.
 Professionally, Greg is a consultant to businesses, not-for-profits, and government.
 He also is a pro bono mentor/counselor/consultant with SCORE (Service Corps of Retired Executives, US Small Business Administration, US Dept of Commerce).
 With SCORE Greg is able to do business turnarounds, transitions to new generations of owners (even to employee owned), and startups (including getting people off unemployment and into their own businesses).
 As a consultant, Greg works to improve all business tasks including accounting, manufacturing, marketing, customer service, logistics, product design, safety, quality, computer software, goal setting and planning, productivity…etc.

 Twenty-year Southold resident Rona Smith has made her mark on the Town by leading advisory committees and thus influencing policy.
 Currently, she serves as Chair of the Housing Advisory Commission, sits on the Economic Development Committee, and is Vice-Chair of the Southold Local Development Corporation.
 All three of these groups have taken direct steps to improve the lives of Southold residents and Rona has been a determined leader.